deanishe/alfred-workflow/_sources/tutorial_1.txt

 and return it.

-So now we won't get banned by Pinboard for hammering the API, and as a bonus, the Workflow is now *blazingly* fast when the data are in its cache.
+So now we won't get banned by Pinboard for hammering the API, and as a bonus, the workflow is now *blazingly* fast when the data are in its cache.
 For this reason, it's probably a good idea to increase ``max_age`` to 300 or 600 seconds (5 or 10 minutes) or even more—depending on how often you add new posts to Pinboard—to get super-fast results more often.